The Twitch Graveyard

 • ☠️ Watch Ads for Bits: October 2016 - June 2021

 Twitch launched the Cheer system in 2016, and to help people get more acquainted with Bits, the Watch Ads for Bits system was created.
-In exchange for watching a 30-second ad, you would get 5-Bits - some as much as 100.
-Though past 2018 it became unreliable and ultimately was officially removed in 2021.
+In exchange for watching a 30-second ad, you would get between 5 and 100 Bits.
+However, in 2018 it became unreliable and was officially removed in 2021.

 • ☠️ Email Your Subscribers: Early 2017 - May 2021